buk7456/FreeTX/doc/mixer.md

 Value1: Fgen2
 value2: 0
 ```
-Then in the mixer, assuming our turret servo is on Ch7,
+Then in the mixer, assuming our servo is on Ch7,
 ```txt
 1. Ch7   Add  Fgen1 (Weight 100)
 2. Ch7   Hold       (L1)